 In addition to working at North Crowley, Mr. Sample is also on the administrative staff for UT Arlington’s summer music camps serving as the Camp Supervisor.
 Hundreds of middle and high school musicians from across the region attend the Concert and Marching Band camps each summer to learn from some of the best instructors in their fields.
 He is also an active performer, currently playing Lead Trumpet for the East Fort Worth Community Jazz Band.

-The 2017-2018 school year is Mr. Sample’s third in Crowley ISD and he is looking forward to another great year with the North Crowley High School Mighty Panther Band!
+The 2018-2019 school year is Mr. Sample’s fourth year in Crowley ISD and he is looking forward to another great year with the North Crowley High School Mighty Panther Band!

-Mr. Sample lives in Arlington with his wife Chrissy, who is also a band director.
+Mr. Sample lives in Arlington with his wife Chrissy, who teaches Elementary Music in Cleburne ISD.
 They have three “children,” their cat, Anakin, and two dogs, Luke Skywalker and Mara Jade.
 He is currently a member of the Texas Music Educators Association, Texas Bandmasters Association, National Band Association, The National Association for Music Education, an alumnus and Life Member of the Kappa Kappa Psi National Honorary Band Service Fraternity, and honorary member of the Tau Beta Sigma National Honorary Band Service Sorority.

 Mrs. Wright earned her Bachelor of Music Education from the University of Oklahoma in 2013.
 While attending OU, she performed with the Wind Symphony, Symphonic Band, Pride of Oklahoma, and Sooner Showmen.
 She studied under Dr. Michael Raiber, Dr. William Wakefield, and Dr. Debra Traficante.
 Mrs. Wright served as the Outreach Chair, Historian, and Vice President during her years as a member of the Alpha Iota chapter of Sigma Alpha Iota.